veeenu/eldenring-practice-tool/README.md

 - Always start with a clean zip of the latest release.
 - EAC needs to be [bypassed](https://wiki.speedsouls.com/eldenring:EAC_Bypass).
 - When in doubt, wait for the main menu of the game to appear before launching the tool.
+- If you are running in [fullscreen](https://github.com/veeenu/eldenring-practice-tool/issues/23), try borderless or windowed mode.
 - Antivirus software and old Windows versions will interact poorly with the tool, as it employs some techniques that are usually typical of malware.
 Don't worry, the tool is safe!
 The source code is fully available and auditable in this repository.